Travel & Accommodation

 Nestled in the picturesque hilltops of Kandy, Amaya Hills is a breathtaking retreat that looks out onto the lush green mountains of Hanthana.
 With its design inspired by a traditional Kandyan palace, experience a tasteful mingling of Kandyan culture with fabulous contemporary trimmings.

 This morning travel from Sigiriya to the historic city of Kandy, the last capital from the ancient kings’ era of Sri Lanka.
 Here you’ll depart on a guided tour of Kandy’s major sights, learning more about its intriguing history and culture.
 See the World Heritage-listed Temple of the Tooth, which houses one of Buddhism’s most sacred relics – the tooth of Buddha.
-Later this evening, experience the energy of a traditional Sri Lankan cultural performance before returning to your hotel.
+Later this evening, experience the energy of a traditional Sri Lankan cultural performance.

 Stay: Two Nights, Kandy, Amaya HillsDaily :

 Today you will visit the exquisite Royal Botanical Gardens of Peradeniya.
 Home to over 4,000 species of exotic flora and fauna, the gardens are renowned for their collection of beautiful orchids.
 The rest of the day is yours to spend as you wish.
 You might choose to set out on an optional trip to the sustainable farm at Tamarind Garden in the Digana country side.Daily :